MCIM "buy list" shrinks to just 10 Issues. IGVSI up 13% vs. S & P 6% in 2016.

 Agricultural Chemicals, Airlines, Apparel, Asset Management, HR & Employment, Farm & Contruction Machinery, Food Processing, Home Furnishings, Insurances, Meat & Food Products & Packaging, Minerals & Mining, Money Center Banks, Office Supplies, Railroads, Textiles,

 NOTE: No Energy Producers; No Gas or Electric Utilities

 The Bargain Stock Monitor is one of three market statistics used as performance expectation analyzers for MCIM Portfolios.

 It is developed from the Month End Value Stock Watchlist screening program and identifies Investment Grade Value Stocks trading at least 15% below their 52-week high.

 The "15% down" break-point allows you to keep your eye on "Bull Pen" items.
-(You really need to be familiar with the selection rules to get the most from the Bargain Stock Monitor and from the Watch List program.)

 Click for Details --> Join My Linked In Network